spring-io/dataflow.spring.io/content/documentation/pages/1-installation/2-cloudfoundry/2-cf-local.md

 description: 'Configure the local servers to deploy to Cloud Foundry'
 ---

-# Running locally Cloud Foundry
+# Running Cloud Foundry Locally

-Sometimes for debugging purposes it is convenient to run the Data Flow and Skipper server on your local machine and configure it to deploy applications to Cloud Foundry.
+Sometimes, usually for debugging purposes, it is convenient to run the Data Flow and Skipper server on your local machine and configure it to deploy applications to Cloud Foundry.

-## Configure Data Flow Server on Local Machine
+## Configure Data Flow Server on a Local Machine

 To run the server application locally (on your laptop or desktop) and target your Cloud Foundry installation, you can configure the Data Flow server by setting the following environment variables in a property file (for example, `myproject.properties`):